parkerjon/jpVolumeLayers/README.md

 MaterialX has types that can theoretically reproduce the functionality of the `VolumeLayer` tools.
 However, as of Houdini 19.5, there are some limitations that make exact reproduction of these tools impossible.

 ## Licensing
-vex-volumelayers is (c) Copyright Jon Parker.
+jpVolumeLayers is (c) Copyright Jon Parker.

-vex-volumelayes is licensed under the MIT License.
+jpVolumeLayers is licensed under the MIT License.